-This is the week that the United States of America celebrates our country.
-And, today, in the Christian Church, we rightly give thanks for this country's liberty and freedom.
-I join all those who salute Independence Day in this land!
+Today, in the Christian Church, we rightly give thanks for this country's liberty and freedom.
+I salute Independence Day in this land!
 We call the Fourth of July "Independence Day," but I do not want to speak today about independence at all.
 Instead, I want to speak about dependence.
+I want to talk about much we need each other, how dependent we are on each other.
+I want to observe Dependence Day.

 Over two hundred years after our war of independence from Great Britain, I propose that it is not independence that holds this country together, but, rather, dependence.
-(In fact, it may be our various ideas of "independence" that threaten to pull our country apart.)
+(In fact, it may be our various efforts of "independence" are what threaten to pull our country apart!)

 In particular, I give thanks today for two realities upon which we are rightly dependent, not independent.
 First, we are rightly dependent upon God.
-The character of this country has always included various sorts of religious faith; indeed, G.K.
-Chesterton said that "America is a nation with the soul of a church."
+The character of this country has always included various sorts of religious faith; it was G.K.
+Chesterton who said that "America is a nation with the soul of a church."

-Jon Meacham, the managing editor of Newsweek magazine (and a faithful Episcopalian), has just written a careful and hopeful book describing our country's religion, titled American Gospel: God, the Founding Fathers, and the Making of a Nation.
-Read it on the Fourth of July!
+Our friend, Jon Meacham, the former managing editor of Newsweek magazine (and a faithful Episcopalian), some years ago wrote a careful and hopeful book describing our country's religion.
+It was titled American Gospel: God, the Founding Fathers, and the Making of a Nation.
+Read it this Fourth of July weekend!
 He mentions Chesterton and faith in some truly Anglican ways!

 Toward the end of his book, Meacham writes one short sentence which is worth memorizing.
-"Democracy is easy; republicanism is hard." (page 247) What he means is that electing people and deciding legislative issues simply by majority vote is rather easy.
+"Democracy is easy; republicanism is hard." (page 247).
+What he means is that electing people and deciding legislative issues simply by majority vote is rather easy.
 But electing people and deciding legislative issues according to a constitution is quite difficult.
 Our country is not just a democracy.
 We are a constitutional republic.
 We are dependent, if you will, upon a constitution.

 I am thankful for these two dependencies of our country.
 First, a healthy United States realizes its dependence upon God.
 That dependence should always lead to humility, not arrogance.
 It should always lead to charity and care, not haughtiness and provincial isolation.
+It should always lead to peace, and not violence.

-Likewise, secondly, a healthy United States realizes our dependence upon the Constitution, a constitution whose first amendment provides the guiding religious genius of this land: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."
+Likewise, secondly, a healthy United States realizes our dependence upon the constitution, a constitution whose first amendment provides the guiding religious genius of this land: "Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof."